 It's all we have.
 Games will always be something that attracts our curiosity.
 I remember the first time I saw this game in Dragon Ball.
 Maybe it's one of the anime where there were more rock paper scissors disputes in history.

-But the most epic game was for sure in No Game No Life, which I have already mentioned here.
-Anyway, do you know of any other occasion in the anime where you decided on Rock Paper Scissors?
+But the most epic game was definitely in No Game No Life, which I have already mentioned here.
+Anyway, do you know of any other occasion in anime where it was resolved with Rock paper scissors?
 I can remember several.
-But anyway, leave your comment below.
+But anyway, leave your comment down below.

 Also remember to share the site on social networks if you liked it will help us a lot.
 Anyway, thanks for reading this far, bye.